metaperl/binary-martingale/hacked.md

 # Let's get straight to The Cryptocurrency Carnage

+Here is a rundown of the $30,000 that the hacker relieved me of:

 ## .25 BTC Stolen from my 1Broker account ($1,250 USD)
 ![ouch](https://monosnap.com/file/DD2jfoxplmsyeoRYVdbm7GeUscgkIt.png)
 was sent to